icornelius/zg-syllabi/README.md

 The reason for the two-step build is transparency: the intermediate Markdown file provides a single plain-text document with clear version history.

-# Misc
+# Other repository contents
+## `scripts`
+Python scripts to generate skeleton schedules as `csv` and transform the `csv` into well-structured `markdown`.
-- `scripts/date-calculator.py` generates skeleton schedules.
-See the comment at the head of the file.
+See comments at the head of the files.

+## `bibliographies`
-- `bibliographies/` contains bibliographical details for use by Pandoc's `citeproc`
+Bibliographical details for use by Pandoc's `citeproc`.

-- `config/` contains some files that control formatting.
+## `config`
-  The Citation Style Language files control the formatting of bibliographical details.
+Configuration files for document conversion and formatting, including formatting of bibliographical references.